 Here’s the question I’ve been pondering: is it an absolute good to be continually striving for a longer life span?
 Such a question may seem a bit odd coming from a physician, whose mission it is to restore and maintain health and prolong life.
-But the article which Glenn linked to, describing the striking changes in health and longevity of our present age, seemingly presents this achievement as an absolute good, and thereby left me a tad uneasy — perhaps because I find myself increasingly ambivalent about this unceasing pursuit of longer life.
+But an article > describing the striking changes in health and longevity of our present age, seemingly presents this achievement as an absolute good, and thereby left me a tad uneasy — perhaps because I find myself increasingly ambivalent about this unceasing pursuit of longer life.

 Of course, long life and good health have always been considered blessings, as indeed they are.
 But long life in particular seems to have become a goal unto itself — and from where I stand is most decidedly a mixed blessing.

 Many of the most difficult health problems with which we battle, which drain our limited resources, are largely a function of our longer life spans.
 Pick a problem: cancer, heart disease, dementia, crippling arthritis, stroke — all of these increase significantly with age, and can result in profound physical and mental disability.
 In many cases, we are living longer, but doing so restricted by physical or mental limitations which make such a longer life burdensome, both to ourselves and to others.
 Is it a positive good to live to age 90, spending the last 10 or more years with dementia, not knowing who you are nor recognizing your own friends or family?
 Is it a positive good to be kept alive by aggressive medical therapy for heart failure or emphysema, yet barely able to function physically?
 Is it worthwhile undergoing highly toxic chemotherapy or disfiguring surgery to cure cancer, thereby sparing a life then severely impaired by the treatment which saved that life?